taneishi/HTML-SDF-Viewer/README.md

 There are some relevant files in the data directory of the download if you want to try it on public data.

-## Environment
+## Environments

 - jQuery-3.6.0: MIT
 - D3.js-v6: BSD 3-Clause
 - ChemDoodleWeb-9.2.0: GPLv3
-- Firefox-86.0

 ## Copyright

-Copyright David Cosgrove, CozChemIx Limited, 2017.
+Copyright &copy; David Cosgrove, CozChemIx Limited, 2017.

-Copyright Kei Taneishi, 2019-2021.
+Copyright &copy; Kei Taneishi, 2019-2021.

-Licensed under the BSD license - see LICENSE for details.
+Licensed under the BSD 3-Clause